The Upper Iowa River Alliance is a 501(c)(3) non-profit organization that exists to promote, protect, and enhance the

 How can I donate to the Upper Iowa River”?

-The alliance is actively seeking donations to complete future projects that will work to fulfill the River Alliance’s mission.
-To make a donation to our 501(c)(3) organization online please use the form below or contact Josh Dansdill, Treasurer, at 563-864-7112 or [email protected].
+The alliance is actively seeking donations to complete projects that will work to fulfill the River Alliance’s mission.
+To make a donation to our 501(c)(3) organization online please complete the online form below, or contact Josh Dansdill, Treasurer, at 563-864-7112 or [email protected].
 Below are a few of the projects the Upper Iowa River Alliance is actively working to complete.
 If any of these projects are of interest to you please make a reference when making your donation!

 How can I become a “Friend of the Upper Iowa River”?